Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

 (`Editing Text`_), or from a text file.

 To load text from a text file, use the :menuselection:`Text --> Paste File` tool.
-This will bring up a *File Browser* editor for navigating to a valid UTF-8 file.
+This will bring up a :doc:`File Browser </editors/file_browser/index>` for navigating to a valid UTF-8 file.
 As usual, be careful that the file doesn't have too many characters, as interactive response will slow down.